pagidas/cryptobot/README.md

 This project, still at its early development process, sends a request to an adapter service which talks to coinbase open api websocket, retreiving and storing realtime messages regarding value that a crypto currency has over to a real currency.
-The target is to analyze those values and play a safe bets little by little.
+The target is to analyze those values and play safe bets little by little.

 #### Running: